viamrobotics/docs/docs/components/board/_index.md

 To use GPIO pins, you have to add a board component to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your board.

-The following list shows you the available arm models.
+The following list shows you the available board models.
 If your board is not among them, you may be able to use the pins on your board with an experimental [periph.io](https://periph.io/) based [modular component](https://github.com/viam-labs/periph_board).
 This works for boards such as the [RockPi S](https://wiki.radxa.com/RockpiS).